opetchey/RREEBES/Meetings.md

 Thomas would like to add a paper to reproduce.

 We split into groups, reading the papers and looking for the data.
 Mikael Frank Aurelie work on Ward et al.
 Thomas Vanessa and Gian Marco work on Graham et al.
 Marco and Alejandra work on Lagrue et al.

 ## 2.6

+(Minutes by Frank)

+###Any suggested papers added to the repository?

+New papers added by Alejandra, Marco and Thomas

+###Any outstanding issues?

+Some conflicts resulted from multiple additions of new papers (2 issues); Owen resolved the two issues demonstrating how to fix the file causing the conflict.
+NB: being a collaborator you can send a pull request (via github) and then merge it yourself.

+2 sections added to organize "potential papers to reproduce":
+* papers in progress
+* papers where reproduction failed because of unavailable data etc.

+###Any progress on focal paper since last week?

+Ward et al. -> raw data, processed data and scripts provided by Eric Ward; does not work out of the box because only subset of data available; opens question how to proceed with papers that have high degree of reproducibility from the start.

+Graham et al. -> data not made public yet, hence no reproduction possible.
+Will be stated as a matter of fact in the repo.

+Lagrue et al. -> Marco & Alejandra reproduced two first figures of paper

 ## 9.6